-Operation Performance Measure The Committee ordinarily reviews base salaries annually taking into account a number of factors including (but not limited to) the value of the individual, their skills and experience and performance.
-Whilst no formal performance conditions apply, an individual's performance in role is taken into account in determining any salary increase.
-The Committee also takes into consideration: • pay increases within the Group more generally; and
+The Committee ordinarily reviews base salaries annually taking into account a number of factors including (but not limited to) the value of the individual, their skills and experience and performance.

+The Committee also takes into consideration:

-Group organisation, profitability and prevailing market conditions.
+- · pay increases within the Group more generally; and - Group organisation, profitability and prevailing market conditions.